 And as a first-time attendee, I can proudly confirm this is where you go to learn about beauty.
 With leading experts in the field and influencers like Naty Ashba to Andreea Cristina on every corner, you go to see and be seen — well, your brand goes.

-But what is a beauty event without the mention of the future, of the trends we just can’t wait to get our hands on?
+But what is a beauty event without the mention of the future, of the trends we just can not wait to get our hands on?
 Every year, Cosmoprof releases its own trend report (this year, it was by global beauty industry reference Beautystreams), which documents its top forecasts for the beauty industry.
-And 2019 held no surprises: blue-green algae, smart adaptogens, viva vegan!, and going zero waste.
+And 2019 held no surprises: blue-green algae, smart adaptogens, viva vegan! and going zero waste.

 But if Cosmoprof is proof of anything, these five trends are coming:

-Technology and TCM combine.
-Traditional Chinese Medicine is making its way into the American market with tools like the gua sha and jade roller — and now, you can find the tools made from rose quartz.
+Traditional Chinese Medicine is making its way into the American market with tools like the gua sha and the jade roller — and now, you can find the tools made from rose quartz.
 But what if you took this popular stone and combined it with a beauty device?
 The PMD Clean Pro RQ is not only a winner of the 2019 Cosmoprof Awards for tools and devices, but it does just this.
 The silicone tool incorporates a rose quartz disc with ActiveWarmth technology to help serums penetrate deeper into the skin.
-FOREO who?
+FOREO, who?

-Check out our favourites from the show below:
+Check out our favorites from the show below: